 Most students are in a classroom setting 15-18 hours a week for formal instruction.
-All courses required of business administration majors are three credit hours, which equates to three-four hours a week in a classroom/lab and six-eight hours a week of outside reading and project assignments.
+Most courses required of business administration majors are three credit hours, which equates to three-four hours a week in a classroom/lab and six-eight hours a week of outside reading and project assignments.
 Students are assigned a faculty adviser specific to their program, who works individually with him/her to set up schedules and choose appropriate electives.

 |ACCT ||1124 ||Financial Accounting||4|

 |HPED ||xxx1||Physical Education Elective||1|

 |BUAD ||3153 ||Fundamentals of Mgt||3|

 |BUAD ||4203 ||Intro to Personal Financial Planning||3|

 |ECON ||1013 ||Macroeconomics||3|